-Truck and Transport Mechanic (Commercial Transport Vehicle Mechanic):Diagnose, repair and service the mechanical, electrical and electronic components of highway buses and trucks.
+Truck and Transport Mechanics diagnose, repair and service highway buses and trucks.
+They work for commercial transport vehicle dealers, garages and service stations.
+A Commercial Transport Vehicle Mechanic is designated as a Truck and Transport Mechanic under the Interprovincial Red Seal program.
+These mechanics work on the mechanical, electrical and electronic components of vehicles.
 This includes the fuel, brake, steering and suspension, transmission, emission control and exhaust, and cooling and climate control systems.
-Mechanics work for commercial transport vehicle dealers, garages and service stations, and may specialize in one or more of these systems.
+Some mechanics specialize in one or more of these systems.

-Heavy Duty Equipment Technician: Overhaul, repair and service heavy equipment used in construction, forestry, materials handling, landscaping, and land clearing such as graders, loaders, bulldozers, shovels, tractors, trucks, forklifts, drills, and wheeled and tracked vehicles.
+Heavy Duty Equipment Technicians overhaul, repair and service equipment such as graders, loaders, shovels, tractors, trucks, forklifts, drills, and wheeled and tracked vehicles.
 Working from manufacturers' specifications, they identify and repair problems in structural, mechanical, or hydraulic systems.
-Heavy Duty Equipment Technicians also work on buses and large trucks.
+Heavy Duty Equipment Technicians also work on industrial and construction vehicles, such as mining trucks and bulldozers; on heavy equipment used in construction, forestry, materials handling, landscaping, and land clearing; as well as on buses and large trucks.

-Diesel Engine Mechanic: Install, repair, and maintain all internal combustion diesel engines and components as used in transport, construction, and marine.
+Diesel Engine Mechanics install, repair, and maintain all internal combustion diesel engines and components as used in transport, construction, and marine industries.

-Transport Trailer Technician: Maintain, rebuild, overhaul, recondition, repair and diagnostic troubleshoot commercial truck trailers.
+Transport Trailer Technicians maintain, rebuild, overhaul, recondition and perform diagnostic troubleshooting and repair of commercial truck trailers.

-Commercial Transport, Heavy Duty, Transport Trailer, or Diesel Engine sales or parts, parts or sales manager, business or dealership owner, college instructor, mechanical engineer.
+Truck and Transport/Heavy Duty /Transport Trailer/Diesel Engine service technician, sales or parts, parts or sales manager, business or dealership owner, or college instructor.

 Fees: Current Fee Schedule